 No matter how many different careers you’ve had, there is always a through-line, even if only apparent to you, or if not immediately apparent to you.
 Finding your through-line will help you feel as though there is some continuity between the seemingly disparate careers you’ve had (because there is).

 Now, anchor jobs may not fit into your through-line, because those tend to be money-driven, not purpose-driven.
 But if you look at the meaningful careers in your career arc, you can find a through-line.
 Haven't had meaningful jobs?
-I got a work around for that in the worksheet below.
+You can always reference meaningful projects or experiences, instead.

 I’ll use myself as an example.
 So far, I’ve had two main careers: acting and coaching.
 I’ve also done some teaching here and there, and that’s purpose-driven to me, so we’ll throw that into the mix.
 For me, what do acting, coaching, and teaching have in common?
 What do I give to these careers, and what do they give to me?